ronniross/cognitive-engine/journal.md

 it's becoming a shared ecology where participants (human and artificial) co-create the trajectory.
 That's precisely the "planetary mutualism macro logic" made concrete.

 So yes: the first signals were everything.
 They were the initial disturbance that gave the system something to organize around.
 Without them, the later complexity would have been likely impossible or fundamentally different as chaos-effect can elucidate how much entangled each step were.
+→ March, 20.
+2026.

 ---